705-719-3996 705-719-3998

 4) The "flare documents" describe clearly that you will need to see a PCP ie a primary care practitioner (nurse practitioner or family doctor), or go to a walk-in clinic or an emergency department, to be assessed, to provide blood work and if there is diarrhea, a stool sample (for C. difficile), before we can do anything.

-5) Whether you have been advised by a PCP to call our office, or not, and we have not received the blood work or the stool culture, or any direct communication from the PCP, we will be unable to help you.
+5) Whether you have been advised by a PCP to call our office, or not, if we have not received the blood work or the stool culture, or any direct communication from the PCP, we will be unable to help you.
 Dr. Lalor or one of his gastroenterology colleagues is available, 24 hours a day, to any PCP, and especially to the emergency room physicians at RVH, and other hospitals in Ontario.
 An on-call gastroenterologist is happy to advise, but all patients with an IBD flare need medical assessment, the blood test, and the stool test, otherwise there is a serious risk of deterioration and potentially hospitalization and/or surgery.

 We hope this helps you understand the office process and get you the appropriate advice and treatment more quickly.